 If you get an offer, you’ll hear back quickly; if not, they may not say anything, or they may drag out the decision.

-At the MBA level (for Associate roles), it’s similar, but banks tend to focus more on actual on-campus recruitment at the top business schools.
+At the MBA level (for Associate roles), it’s similar, but banks tend to focus on on-campus recruitment at the top business schools.

 If you’re applying outside of these formal processes – for example, you’re working at a Big 4 firm or valuation firm and you apply for full-time IB roles – then the process will be a series of interviews over a long period, with unpredictable timing and less reliance on HireVue and other automated assessments.

-Real interviews are far more challenging because they could ask you about almost anything, and they’ll judge not only your responses, but also your body language and in-person presentation.
+Real interviews are far more challenging because they could ask you anything, and they’ll judge not only your responses but also your body language and “cultural fit” with the group.